What Is A Fire Pump System?

 of transport required will point you toward or away from certain units.

 This hose will deliver the water from the pump to the fire.
-Typical size is 1½" in diameter -- similar to that used by the fire department and in lengths of 100'.
+Typical size is 1½" (38 mm) in diameter -- same as that used by the fire department -- and in lengths of 100'.
 Sometimes, 1" hose is used where large quantities of water are not required.
 The 1½" will provide a lot of water and can be handled by one person (a full hose can get heavy!).
 It is usually constructed from a synthetic fabric that is light, strong, resistant to abraision, and does not require drying after use.
 For storage, it collapses flat and rolls into a compact coil.
 Rigid hoses (garden hose style) are not normally used for fire fighting because of the bulk, weight & failure potential.
 Hoses come in 2 types -- weeping and non-weeping.
 A weeping hose is designed to pass moisture through the wall so that it becomes damp on the exterior.
 This serves to protect the hose from heat, hot embers and also serves to lubricate it for dragging along the ground.
 The non-weeping type remains dry on the exterior.
 In most cases, single jacket forestry hoses will be the ideal choice.

 Note ...
 You can never have too much firehose.
 Remember that when the hose is charged, it does not like sharp turns.
 Long gradual turns will prevent kinking and the cutting off of water flow.
 Also, you need the ability to change positions at the nozzle end.
 Being able to get to the side or back of a fire is invaluable.
 Also, it saves the operator from 'eating' a lot of smoke.
 Good advice -- have three times the amount of hose that you think you need.